amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices_advanced/readmes/4APPLICATION_STRUCTURE.md

 2022-05-29 18:43:24.698  INFO 8284 --- [nio-8001-exec-1] c.e.c.C.CircuitBreakerController         : Sample API call received
 ```

-Now response takes a little bit more time because each subsequent request, it would wait for a little longer
+Now response takes a little bit more time because each subsequent request, it would wait for a little longer.

-(ex: most of the APIs on AWS use exponential backoff)
+Each subsequent retry is taking longer and longer as seen from the timestamps in logs.

+(ex: Most of the APIs on AWS use exponential backoff.
+If I'm calling an API and on 1st attempt it fails - then it would make the next attempt after for example 1sec, then if it also fails, it would make the 3rd attempt after another 2sec, then make the 4th attempt after another 4sec, then after 8sec, then after 16sec)

+These features are useful if a service is momentarily down - you'd just give the service a little bit of time and then call it again.
+However, what if the service is really down for a long time?
+That's the kind of scenarios where we would go for a circuit breaker pattern.

+## Circuit breaker Features of Resilience4j

+### **Feature 1: x**

+x